Uniquex/Manta/README.md

 * Run `yarn dev` in one tab to start `webpack-dev-server`.
 * Run `yarn start` in another tab to open the app.

+* Run `yarn release:win` to build the windows portable and executable

 This is still in beta and it's far from perfect so feedbacks, issues or PRs are greatly appreciated! :)

 Note that on Linux you will need additional dependencies to provide the `icns2png` and `gm` commands.